nathanael-fijalkow/games_book/_sources/11_Counters/avag.md

   {numref}`11-fig:avg` presents an asymmetric vector system of dimension two with locations partitioned as $\?L_\mathrm{Eve}=\{ \ell, \ell_{2,1}, \ell_{\text-1,0}\}$ and $\?L_\mathrm{Adam}=\{ \ell'\}$% , and actions

   .
-We omit the labels on the actions originating from  Adam's locations, since those are necessarily the zero vector.
-It is worth observing that this vector system behaves quite differently from the one of {prf:ref}`11-ex:mwg` on \cpageref{11-ex:mwg}: for instance, in $\ell'(0,1)$,  Adam\ can now ensure that the sink will be reached by playing the action $\ell'\step{0,0} \ell_{\text-1,0}$, whereas in {prf:ref}`11-ex:mwg`, the action $\ell'\step{-1,0} \ell$ was just inhibited by the natural semantics.
+We omit the labels on the actions originating from Adam\'s locations, since those are necessarily the zero vector.
+It is worth observing that this vector system behaves quite differently from the one of {prf:ref}`11-ex:mwg` on \cpageref{11-ex:mwg}: for instance, in $\ell'(0,1)$, Adam can now ensure that the sink will be reached by playing the action $\ell'\step{0,0} \ell_{\text-1,0}$, whereas in {prf:ref}`11-ex:mwg`, the action $\ell'\step{-1,0} \ell$ was just inhibited by the natural semantics.